Market Position Statement - Messages to the market

 Adults with learning disabilities:

-- We want to ensure the council, local community and voluntary sector providers and local employers confidently create more opportunities for people with a learning disability to gain voluntary employment or paid work, to maximise equity of opportunity and to promote greater independence.
+- We want to ensure The Council, local community and voluntary and community sector providers and local employers confidently create more opportunities for people with a learning disability to gain voluntary employment or paid work, to maximise equity of opportunity and to promote greater independence.

-- Our new supported employment service which launched on 1 April 2023 will work with people accessing the service, providers, and other partners to provide comprehensive support available for people seeking work.
+- Our new Supported Employment service which launched on 1 April 2023 will work with people accessing the service, providers, other partners to provider comprehensive support available for people both seeking work and in-work.

 Adults with physical disabilities:

-- We want to work with our providers to ensure access to employment/education/training and volunteering opportunities particularly for people with long-term conditions in accommodation-based care and support to enable them to live independent and fulfilled lives in the community.
+- We want to work with our providers to ensure access to employment, education and training and volunteering opportunities, particularly for people with long-term conditions in accommodation-based care and support to enable them to live independent and fulfilled lives in the community

 Direct payments